Advantages of speech

 - Mass communication: Direct speech is suitable for mass communication.
 The speaker can communicate with many people at a time through speech.

 There are some limitations and disadvantages of speech.
 These limitations are stated below:

 - Inaccuracy: The main disadvantages of speech or inaccuracy.
-If the speaker fails to understand the need of the audiences, speech becomes worthless.
+If the speaker fails to understand the need of the audience, speech becomes worthless.

 - Complexity: This form of communication increases the complexity in the communication channel.
-If the number of audience is large, it is difficult to understand the meaning of the speech.
+If the number of audiences is large, it is difficult to understand the meaning of the speech.

 - Delay: It is a lengthy process to take decision making because it takes more times for personal discussions to each other.
 If the audiences do not understand the meaning of the speech it takes more time to take a final decision.

 - Irrelevancy: Sometimes the speaker delivers an irrelevant speech which makes the audience displeasure or disgust.

 - No record: Usually no records are kept in this form of communication.
 So speech cannot be sued as legal document unless it is taped.